-Figure 4: Potential Migratory Routes Out of East Africa
+Figure 3: Potential Migratory Routes Out of East Africa

-Table 3 explores the relationship between migratory distance to East Africa and genetic diversity (as measured by expected heterozygosity) for 144 ethnic groups for which geo-coded genetic and ethnographic data is available.27 Two facts stand out from the results in Table 3: (i) migratory distance to East Africa alone explains 72 percent of the variation in intra-ethnic diversity (column 1); and (ii) accounting for the potential confounding effects of all the controls included in Tables 1 and 2, both individually and jointly, affects remarkably little the point estimates for pre-industrial migratory distance to East Africa.
+Table 3 explores the relationship between migratory distance to East Africa and genetic diversity (as measured by expected heterozygosity) for 144 ethnic groups for which geo-coded genetic and ethnographic data is available.33 Two facts stand out from the results in Table 3: (i) migratory distance to East Africa alone explains 72 percent of the variation in intra-ethnic diversity (column 1); and (ii) accounting for the potential confounding effects of all the controls included in Tables 1 and 2, both individually and jointly, affects remarkably little the point estimates for pre-industrial migratory distance to East Africa.
 Furthermore, as shown in column 9, these results hold also for the restricted sample of 116 ethnic groups from previous section.
+Moreover, as established in Table F.3, the results are robust to accounting for continental fixed effects.
+While this is a very demanding test given the small sample, it is reassuring that within-continent variation in diversity can be explained by within-continent variation in the distance to East Africa.

 The importance of effect of the distance to East Africa on genetic diversity is further confirmed by its semi-partial R^2 .
 In particular, the distance to East Africa has the largest semi-partial R^2 in the analysis.
 As shown in Table 3, the semi-partial R^2 of the distance to East Africa, is even larger than the sum of the semi-partial R^2 's of all other controls combined.
 Specifically, the results in column (8) imply that the variation that is uniquely related to the distance to East Africa, explains 30% of the total variation in genetic diversity, while the combined variation that is specific to the each of other variables explains less that 5% of the total variation in genetic diversity.
-Thus, the distance to East Africa is the main predictor of genetic diversity in our analysis.
+Thus, the distance to East Africa is the main explanatory variable of genetic diversity in our analysis.